armohamm/website-2/source/blog/en/2016-05-30-making-capp-agile-fit-the-ipad.html.markdown

 ## Line length

-To achieve optimal readability a text line needs to be [between 45 to 75 characters](http://webtypography.net/2.1.2){:target="_blank"}{:rel="noopener"}.
+To achieve optimal readability a text line needs to be [between 45 to 75 characters](http://webtypography.net/2.1.2){:target="_blank"}{:rel="noopener noreferrer"}.
 Too narrow lines will result in having the eye travel back too often, which breaks the rhythm.
 Too long lines will result in having a difficult time to focus on the text.
 It also makes it more difficult to stay on the same line.
 I chose to aim around 75 characters per line which fits nicely within the bounds of a portrait iPad.

 ## Typeface